google/youtube-8m/README.md

 --train_dir=/tmp/yt8m_train --start_new_model
 ```

-You can modify this template using the instructions below to train with
-frame-level features or to do evaluation or inference.
-You might also want to
-download some training shards locally, to speed things up and allow you to
+You might want to download some training shards locally, to speed things up and
-work offline.
-The command below will copy 10 out of the 4096 training data files
+allow you to work offline.
+The command below will copy 10 out of the 4096
-to the current directory.
+training data files to the current directory.

 ```sh
 # Downloads 55MB of data.